ngernest/mica/README.md

 # ppx_mica (WIP)

 Current progress:
-We have a PPX deriver that takes an module signature declaration of the form (see `main.ml`):
+We have two PPX derivers that take an module signature declaration of the form (in `bin/main.ml`):
 ```ocaml
 (* bin/main.ml *)
 module type SetInterface = sig